-In addition to closing the recommended port, there is also the easiest way to anticipate this kind of problem, by doing WHM access limit/WHM login page access protection.
+In addition to closing the recommended port, there is easier way to anticipate this kind of problem, by modifying the WHM access limit/WHM login page access protection.

 To do so, run the following procedure :

-8. When finished, click the “Save Host Access List”.
+- Lastly, click the “Save Host Access List” when finished.

 For those who are accustomed to dealing with Linux servers, the above process basically does limit access by adding a rule in the file /etc/hosts.allow